tamarin-prover/tamarin-prover/src/007_precomputation.md

 ~~~~ {.tamarin slice="code/NSLPK3.spthy" lower=105 upper=118}
 ~~~~

-This proof attempt will not terminate due to there being `12 chains left` when looking at this example in the GUI as described in detail below.
+This proof attempt will not terminate due to there being `12 partial deconstructions left` when looking at this example in the GUI as described in detail below.

 Partial deconstructions left {#sec:openchains}
 -----------